Advanced Math Intervention Training | Level 2 & Level 3 | Click Here

 Dice Addition

-Dice Addition is an interactive maths game designed for Kindergarten, First Grade, and Second Grade students who are developing early addition skills — specifically the critical transition from counting all to counting on.
+Dice Addition is a free interactive math game designed for Kindergarten, First Grade, and Second Grade students who are developing early addition skills — specifically the critical transition from counting all to counting on.
+The game is built around the natural developmental progression children move through when learning to add, and includes two levels that meet students exactly where they are.

 Level 1 meets children where they are.
-Young learners naturally default to what researchers call the counting all (or "sum") strategy — starting back at one and counting every single dot.
-This is completely normal, especially in Kindergarten and early First Grade, and should be honoured rather than rushed.
+Young learners naturally default to counting all — starting back at one and counting every single dot.
+This is completely normal, especially in Kindergarten and early First Grade, and should be honored rather than rushed.
 Level 1 allows students to do exactly that.
 Both dice are fully visible, all dots can be counted, and the game asks each question one step at a time — first dice, second dice, then the total — building confidence and reinforcing one-to-one correspondence before moving forward.

 Level 2 scaffolds the shift to counting on.
 Rather than hiding the first number entirely, the dice transforms into a numeral — the dots disappear and the number takes their place.
 The student can no longer drop back to one and count all the dots.
 They are gently but firmly required to hold that starting number in their head and count on from it using the second dice.
-The game also ensures the larger number always comes first, which aligns with research showing that starting from the bigger addend is the most efficient and natural entry point into the counting-on strategy (Baroody, 1987; Fuson & Briars, 1990).
+The game also ensures the larger number always comes first, which aligns with research showing that starting from the bigger addend is the most efficient and natural entry point into the counting on strategy.

 Who Is Dice Addition For?

-Dice Addition is designed for kindergarten, first grade, and second grade students who are in the early stages of building addition skills.
-It is particularly well suited for students still relying on the counting all strategy — starting back at one and counting every object — who are ready to be gently moved toward the more efficient counting on strategy.
+Dice Addition is particularly well suited for students still relying on the counting all strategy who are ready to be gently moved toward the more efficient counting on strategy.
 Within an MTSS framework, this game works well as a Tier 1 whole-class introduction on a smartboard or as a targeted Tier 2 tool for small groups identified through a diagnostic assessment as needing support with early addition.
 Paraprofessionals and intervention specialists will find Level 1 and Level 2 easy to use without any prep or training.

 How to Use Dice Addition in Math Intervention